JasperHof/JasperHof.github.io/_docs/recommendations.md

 ## Analysing small sample sizes

 Although LDAK-KVIK is primarily tested on data sets of size > 50,000, it can validly be applied to smaller data sets.
 It should be noted that when analysing smaller data sets, there is likely a smaller benefit from using mixed-model association analysis.
 This is, because it is harder to construct accurate LOCO PRS in Step 1 and thus there is a lower benefit in statistical power (see [Campos et al.](https://www.nature.com/articles/s41588-023-01500-0)).
 However, in smaller data sets with high degrees of relatedness, LDAK-KVIK still offers control of type 1 error (which would be inflated using classical regression).
-For binary traits, it is still useful to apply the saddlepoint approximation to overcome inflation due to case:control imbalance.
+When analysing binary traits, it is still useful to apply the saddlepoint approximation to overcome inflation due to case:control imbalance.

-It is possible to run classical linear regression in LDAK using the command lines:
+It is also possible to run classical linear regression in LDAK using the command lines:

 ```
 ./ldak6.linux --linear kvik --bfile data --pheno phenofile --covar covfile --max-threads 4